lightbend/cloudflow-contrib/Readme.md

 # Cloudflow Community Supported integrations

-Cloudflow Contrib is the project for Cloudflow's extension and integrations with popular streaming frameworks.
+Cloudflow Contrib is the project for Cloudflow's extension and integration with popular streaming frameworks.

 ## License